BSCS-4B-HACKATHON/VeriBase/blockchain/LAND-TRANSFER-CONTRACT.md

 ) external returns (uint256 transferId)
 ```

-Creates a new FREE transfer request.
-Locks the NFT from other transfers.
+**INSTANTLY** transfers the NFT to the buyer.
+No escrow, no waiting period.

 **Parameters:**